 Anyone from around the world can register for the competition.
-Registration is by February 26th, 2021.
-After the registration period, those successfully registered for the challenge receive the structure of a small molecule and then have 96 hours to submit their proposed synthesis route.
+After the registration deadline, all those registered for the challenge receive the structure of a small molecule and submit their proposed synthesis route within 96 hrs.
 All the submitted routes are anonymized, and all registered participants are assigned to evaluate part of these anonymized routes in a randomized manner.
 Based on the participants evaluation, we then select the top 10 best evaluated routes to participate in the synthesis phase of the challenge.
-The selected routes will be tested in a wet lab and the participants with the best route, as determined by the above criteria, win a prize of EUR 10,000.
+The selected routes will be tested in a wet lab and the participants with the best route, as determined by the above criteria, wins a prize of EUR 10,000.

 Who can participate?

 Anyone from around the world may participate, as an individual or in a team where not prohibited by local or country law.
 Individuals or teams may choose to opt-out of receiving the prize money if required to do so by their organization.
 This challenge is not open to Health Care Professionals.

 How does it work?

 - Application by completing the online registration form and accepting terms and conditions.

 - Submit your own (single applicant) or your team’s (team application) completed registration by filling out the online registration form on https://my.ipocean.com/events/publiceventview/317

 - We provide the structure of a small molecule to all registered participants.

 - Participants have 96 hrs. to generate and submit a synthesis route according to the instructions provided by us.